-During the school year, all students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI) and blood pressure.
-During their screening, they will also receive preventative health education.
-Parents will be notified of any abnormal findings.
+During the school year, all students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI).
+Parents will be notified of any problems detected.
 Also, New York State schools are selected at random to participate in a Body Mass Index survey.
 If South Buffalo Charter School is selected for this survey, you will be notified and have the right to refuse to have your child’s BMI results submitted.
 Keep in mind; these results are recorded only as boys/girls in grades K, 2, 4, and 7 and not by name.

 Please keep your child home from school with the following symptoms: